asm89/alexnederlof.github.com/source/_posts/2013-12-25-running-and-testing-puppet-master-locally.markdown

 	  }
 	}

-Now if we run `vagrant up` it will start botch machines.
+Now if we run `vagrant up` it will start both machines.
 You can also run `vagrant up production` to just start the production machine.
 In the output, you should see that *production* installs *Curl*, but *localdev* does not.
 Congratulations, you can now develop Puppet on your local machine.

 [pro-puppet]: http://it-ebooks.info/book/730/  "Pro Puppet book"